Riccia frostii

 Habitat

-Moist to wet mineral soil of riverbanks and lake margins from low elevation to steppe and montane zones; infrequent in sw, sc BC.
+Moist to wet mineral soils of riverbanks and lake margins from low elevation to steppe and montane zones; infrequent in sw, sc BC.

 Associated species